ku-sldg/plih/_ids/2-Adding-Environments.md

 == 5
 {% endhighlight %}

 If constructed correctly, the environment should contain a binding for every bound instance.
 Unlike `evals`, this new evaluator visits each element of the expression one time making evaluation far more efficient than constantly walking the code to perform substitution.

-Thus, an *environment* is a data structure containing *bindings* generated from binding instances.
+Summarizing, an *environment* is a data structure containing *bindings* generated from binding instances.
 As of now, binding instances are only create by `bind` expressions, thus environments are altered only by executing `bind`.
 A binding is simply an identifier/value pair.
 A binding is added to the environment each time a `bind` expression is evaluated.

 ## Nesting Bind - Redux